ver045/SQL_Alchemy_Challenge/README.md

 This will be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-To do this, I will use the provided starter notebook and hawaii.sqlite files to complete the climate analysis
+To do this, use the provided starter notebook and hawaii.sqlite files to complete the climate analysis

 and data exploration.